GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Test the Media Translation API example Python client

-Now that your USB microphone works with Python, we can try to call the Media Translation API.
+Now that your USB microphone works with Python, you can try to call the Media Translation API.
 This step will test calling the API in streaming mode, piping microphone audio to the service and displaying the translated live responses in the command line shell.